ingresso-group/slate/source/includes/_events.md

-On its own, `req_cost_range` will add min and max prices only, however by adding one of the other 5 parameters below you can receive additional data (multiple parameters are provided because there can be multiple definitions of the "best" offer).
+On its own, `req_cost_range` will add min and max prices only, however by adding one of the other 5 parameters below you can receive additional data (multiple parameters are provided because different partners can have different definitions of the "best" offer).
 Most API users request cost ranges.

 Parameter | Description